 Pulp Fiction with '86 FXR Super Glide

-Many of us will never forget Bruce Willis' ic line from the equally ic film Pulp Fiction, released in 1996.
+Many of us will never forget Bruce Willis' classic line from the equally classic film Pulp Fiction, released in 1996.
 After saving his enemy from brutal torture, Willis steals a beautiful '86 Super Glide from the torturer.
 When his girlfriend later asks him whom the bike belongs to, he tells her it belongs to Zed.
 When she asks who Zed is, he simply replies "Zed's dead".
 Zed may be dead, but that FXR Super Glide is alive and purring.

 Machete - Chopper Has a Minigun